Skip to main content

 versori issues list

-List issues raised in the organisation (via ctx.createIssue(), unhandled workflow errors, or platform events such as an out-of-memory kill).
+List issues raised across the organisation (via ctx.createIssue(), unhandled workflow errors, or platform events such as an out-of-memory kill).
 Filters (all optional) narrow server-side by status, project, environment, and severity.
 Inside a synced project directory the project filter defaults from .versori.
 An OOM-killed project surfaces here as an issue titled “OOM Killed” — inspect it with ‘issues get <id>’.

 Flags: